hackclub/hackclub/workshops/smart_calculator/README.md

 The same applies for other calculations as well.

 Example: If I put something like: **hey there, can you add 10 and 3 for me.**
     Here, it will create a list.
-Then remove the unnecessary part from this list on the basis of the operaitons we mentioned above and then perform the calculations.
+Then remove the unnecessary part from this list on the basis of the operations we mentioned above and then perform the calculations.

 Now let's create some other commands to exit this calculator and all.